Havasupai Packing List: What to Bring in 2025

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

 Backpacking in Havasupai had been a dream of mine for years, and I’m so grateful my friends made it happen by snagging permits.
 After flash floods postponed our original September 2024 plans, we finally made it out in April 2025, and it was so worth the wait.
 From stunning waterfalls to a few surprises, our Havasupai adventure was unforgettable.
-In this post, I’m sharing our full experience, where we stayed before and after the hike, and my complete Havasupai gear list to help you plan your epic trip!
+In this post, I’m sharing our full experience, where we stayed before and after the hike, and my complete Havasupai packing list to help you plan your epic trip!

 About Havasupai